cnoam/spark_local_env/readme.md

 # Stopping
-run `docker-compose down` or use the Docker Desktop
+As long as the program runs, it consumes CPU, so after you are done, please run `docker-compose down` or use the Docker Desktop

 All your data is still saved and can be used the next run